-Protecting Your Stories – Borrowed Elements or Stolen Idea?
+[Script Extra: Protecting Your Stories – Borrowed Elements or Stolen Idea?]

 - Security: Some neophyte screenwriters lucky enough to get their scripts read are so afraid their brainchildren will be stolen that they go to extreme lengths to prevent the abduction.
 Most spec writers register their scripts with the WGA and copyright them with the Library of Congress, but those worried about script theft will then take it a step further and stamp the WGA registration numbers and copyright notices on the covers of their scripts (and sometimes even on the inside pages – I read one script where the author put the notice and number on every page of his screenplay).
 Some suspicious scribes go even further by requiring everyone who reads their script to sign a non-disclosure agreement (NDA).
 Others refuse to submit their scripts electronically, fearing this will somehow make it easier to steal.
 One of my potential consulting clients wouldn’t even give me a hard copy of her script and insisted that I meet her in the food court at a local mall and read her script in her presence.
 I declined.